Belly Fat Is Hard to Lose After Menopause: Simple Reasons Why

 Low estrogen levels may be why your belly fat is hard to lose after menopause

 Almost all women (and men) gain weight as they age.
-However, studies have shown that if you’re a woman who has reached menopause, you’ll most likely have much more visceral fat (fat that’s deep in the abdomen) than a woman of similar age who hasn’t reached menopause yet.
+But research has shown that women who have gone through menopause are more likely to have visceral fat, which is fat that is deep in the abdomen.
+This is more than a woman of the same age who has not gone through menopause yet.

 You may maintain the same weight before and after menopause, but your shape will most likely change dramatically.
 After menopause, you’re likely to gain inches around your waist.